Mar 4, 2022

 LATIF: Like, when there was chaos, it was playing out in different ways in the different barrels, which provides me at least with a little sigh of relief because in some ways it's saying like, we still don't know.

-LULU: Or — or is it just now just like a multiverse of chaos where we can't even tell if it's going to be chaotic or when it's going to be chaotic.
-Like I just see deeper, deeper, deeper chaos, which I — you know, which — fine.
-I’m okay with.
+LULU: Or—or is it just now just like a multiverse of chaos, where we can't even tell if it's gonna be chaotic or when it's gonna be chaotic.
+Like, I just see deeper, deeper, deeper chaos, which, you know, fine.
+I'm okay with.

 LATIF: Really?